aosabook/500lines/sampler/README.md

 > easy, and most statistics packages come with methods for doing
 > so.
 We are using a mixture of Gaussians here mostly just for
 > illustration purposes.

+TODO: include multi-dimensional example

+TODO: include discussion about where to include visualization code

 ## Possible extensions